zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 - **Header**: It contains information about the type of token (usually "JWT") and the cryptographic algorithm being used to secure the JSON Web Signature (JWS).

 - **Claims**: This part contains claims, which refers to the statements or assertions about an entity (typically, the user) that the token is issued for.
-Claims are key-value pairs contained within the token's payload.
-The payload is the second part of a JWT and typically looks like this:
+Claims are **key/value** pairs contained within the token's payload.
+The claims is the second part of a JWT and typically looks like this:

     ```json
     {